NetworkLab-Wits/Network_Basics/README.md

 # Network_Basics
-Leaning Module one for networked media (Professional Practice in Interactive Digital Media).
+Leaning module one for networked media (Professional Practice in Interactive Digital Media).
+Led by Tegan Bristow